finopsfoundation/framework/_vendor-members/thebes.md

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
 company-description: Thebes Cloud Management helps businesses to analyse their cloud & on-premise environments to make informed, data-driven decisions on technology investments.
 With customised reporting and clear insights focused on business outcomes that are aligned to client goals, we drive value whilst providing cost transparency and optimising technology spend.

 # Membership level, type and vendor certifications
 member-level: general

 type:
 - Service Provider
 - Training Provider

 certified-status:
+- FinOps Certified Service Provider

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
 product-overview: |
   As a committed FinOps Foundation Partner we work with our clients to identify where their cloud spend is, to drive efficiency and unlock investment opportunities with the following services.